Dog tag: Poland

+on the obverse.
+The halves are flipped with respect to each other, such that when unbroken, both sides contain all information.

 Rhodesia

 The former Republic of Rhodesia used two WW2 British-style compressed asbestos fiber tags, a No. 1 octagonal (grey) tag and a No. 2 circular (red) tag, stamped with identical information.
 The red tag was supposedly fireproof and the grey tag rotproof.
 The following information was stamped on the tags: Number, Name, Initials, & Religion; Blood Type was stamped on reverse.
 The air force and BSAP often stamped their service on the reverse side above the blood group.